tpayne/docker-examples/README.md

 Build CI/Testing Status
 -----------------------
-This repo is automatically verified with the `Travis-CI` build system.
+This repo is automatically verified with the `GitHub` build system.
 If you want to see an example of a build, click on the button below.

 [![CI](https://github.com/tpayne/docker-examples/actions/workflows/run-build.yml/badge.svg)](https://github.com/tpayne/docker-examples/actions/workflows/run-build.yml)